-Rebekah Lewin Executive Director of Admissions and Administration Simon Graduate School of Business 305 Schlegel Hall Rochester, N.Y.
+Rebekah Lewin Assistant Dean for Admissions and Student Engagement Simon School of Business 305 Schlegel Hall Rochester, N.Y.
 14627-0107 (585) 275-3533 E-mail: rebekah.lewin@simon.rochester.edu

 The 3-2 Program

 In this program, students earn both a bachelor's degree in an undergraduate major from the University of Rochester and a master of business administration degree in five years.